djvaroli/jax-transformer/README.md

-# Bumble Jax
+# Jax Transformer (wheel-jax)

 <img src="./assets/images/logo.png" width="200" height="200" />

-## The Name
+## Why Wheel Jax?
-Transformers are both alien robots and a model architecture (and other things).
-My favorite transformer was always Bumblebee so I decided to name this project accordingly.
-I explored other options, such as `optimusjx` and `jaximus-prime` but `bumblejax` proved itself to be the much more elegant candidate.
+Transformers are both alien robots and a model architecture (and other things too).
+Quite a few of the jax libraries use the "ax" sound in one form or another so I decided that a good name for this project would be some combination of something from "The Transformers" and  the "ax" sound.
+I tried a few ideas, "optimus-jax" which was hard to type out, "bumble jax" which wasn't a great name.
+Finally I found a character from "The Transformer" franchise that had the perfect name: "Wheeljack".
+WheelJax seemed like a natural fit.

 ## Installation